usdoj-crt/beta-ada/_pages/guides/intro-to-ada.md

 ### Examples of Disabilities

-There are many disabilities, and the ADA does not list all of them.
+There are many disabilities, and the ADA regulations do not list all of them.
 Some disabilities may be visible, and some are not.
 Some examples of disabilities include:

 - Cancer
 - Diabetes